Second charge mortgages

 you’ve made home improvements that have boosted your home’s value

-A second mortgage calculator can give you an idea of how much you might be able to borrow.
+A second mortgage calculator can give you an idea of how much you could borrow.

-When you apply for a second charge mortgage the lender will carry out an affordability assessment to check you can afford to pay the mortgage.
+The lender will do an affordability assessment when you apply for a second charge mortgage.
+This is to check you can afford to pay the mortgage.

 An affordability assessment looks at your income and outgoings.